Joel E. Cohen: Research

-Cohen was a member of the Board of Directors of The Nature Conservancy, Arlington, VA, 2000-2009, during which he co-chaired the Science Council, 2005-2009.
-He was also a member of the Board of Trustees of the New York State Nature Conservancy, 2001-2010, the Population Reference Bureau, Washington, DC, 2004-2010, and the Committee on Science, Technology and Law of the National Research Council, Washington, DC, 2000-2009.
+Cohen was a member of the Board of Directors of The Nature Conservancy, Arlington, VA, 2000–2009, during which he co-chaired the Science Council, 2005–2009.
+He was also a member of the Board of Trustees of the New York State Nature Conservancy, 2001–2010, the Population Reference Bureau, Washington, DC, 2004–2010, and the Committee on Science, Technology and Law of the National Research Council, Washington, DC, 2000–2009.

 Personal life

 He was married to Audrey J. Biller from 1970 to 2002.
 Their son is Adam Cohen, Professor of Chemistry and Chemical Biology and of Physics at Harvard University.
-Their daughter is Zoe Cohen, a manager at WebMD in New York City.
+Their daughter is Zoe Cohen, a manager at Doximity in San Francisco.

 Publications

 Cohen is the author or editor of 14 books and over 370 articles, including: